txt/ase23/README.md

 </table>

-Our automated tools lets us explore the world better
-- so lets explore it for good.
-- In this class, your goal as automated software engineers
-  - Use your tools to find better options
+Our automated tools lets us explore the world better, - so lets explore it for good.  - In this class, your goal as automated software engineers use your automated tools to find better options

 Its all about choice
 - Choice and power
 - and tools to better support those choices

 |                                     Freeman Dyson                                     |                                                Kimberlé Crenshaw [^crenshaw] [^coaston]                                                 |                        Pablo Picasso                         |                            Susan Sontag                            |
 |:-------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------:|:------------------------------------------------------------------:|